Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Introduction

 The present paper is organized as follows.
 Introduction to the formalism of High-Energy EFT and problem of rapidity divergences is given in the Sec.~\ref{Sec:EFT}.
 In Sec.~\ref{Sec:RDs-gen} we perform the general analysis of rapidity divergences in the one-loop integrals with one and two external Reggeon lines and in Sec.~\ref{Sec:Ints} we compute necessary scalar integrals.
-The calculation of one-loop correction to $Q\gamma^\star q$-vertex proceeds in the Sec.~\ref{Sec:1-loop-vert}, where the fate of spurious power-divergent terms is traced and it is shown, that they cancel, leaving only sigle-logarithmic rapidity divergence, as it should be according to quark Reggeization hypothesis.
-Using the obtained result for vertex correction, one can reconstruct the Multi-Regge asymptotics of the one-loop amplitude of DIS on a real photon target, and compare the result with a direct QCD calculation.
-The one-Reggeon exchange amplitude contributes both to the real and imaginary parts of amplitude at this order, and it is considered in Sec.~\ref{Sec:comp-QCD}.
-In the Sec.~\ref{Sec:Imag} the two-Reggeon contribution in the EFT is discussed, which contributes only to the imaginary part at one loop.
-Finally, our conclusions are summarized in the Sec.~\ref{Sec:Conclusions} and in the \hyperlink{Sec:Appendix:A}{Appendix} the comparison of pole prescriptions for the $O(g_s^2)$ and $O(g_s^3)$ induced vertices arising from the Hermitian version of the Reggeon-gluon interaction~\cite{RevLipatov97, BondZubkov} with results of Ref.~\cite{MH_PolePrescr} is presented.
+The calculation of one-loop corrections to $Q\gamma^\star q$ and $R{\cal O}g$-vertices proceeds in the Sec.~\ref{Sec:1-loop-vert}, where the fate of spurious power-divergent terms is traced and it is shown, that they cancel, leaving only sigle-logarithmic rapidity divergence, as it should be according to Reggeization hypothesis.
+In Sec.~\ref{Sec:comp-QCD} and \ref{Sec:Imag} we compare results obtained in the EFT with direct QCD calculations.
+With the use of obtained one-loop corrections to effective vertices we reconstruct the Multi-Regge asymptotics of the one-loop amplitude of DIS on the on-shell photon target and the DIS-like process on the on-shell gluon target, driven by the operator ${\cal O}(x)$.
+The one-Reggeon exchange contributions are considered in Sec.~\ref{Sec:comp-QCD} and they contribute both to real and imaginary parts of amplitude at this order.
+In the Sec.~\ref{Sec:Imag} two-Reggeon contributions in the EFT are discussed, which contribute only to the imaginary part at one loop.
+Finally, our conclusions are summarized in the Sec.~\ref{Sec:Conclusions} and in the \hyperlink{Sec:Appendix:A}{Appendix}, which we refer to in Sec.~\ref{Sec:EFT}, the comparison of pole prescriptions for the $O(g_s^2)$ and $O(g_s^3)$ induced vertices arising from the Hermitian version of the Reggeon-gluon interaction~\cite{RevLipatov97, BondZubkov} with results of Ref.~\cite{MH_PolePrescr} is presented.